Smart Spraying Technology in Agriculture

 Smart spraying components

-Based on the information above, the following application types may be applied:
+Based on the information above, the following application types may be applied in the spaying solution:

 Which challenges does spraying technology for precise herbicide application solve?

 Whereas conventional spraying technologies are still used, the advantages of smart spraying technology solve many more issues than any conventional one.
 Moreover, the increase in population will eventually require much more food to be grown, therefore much more labor to be done.
 Although innovations are vital for these purposes, there are many more than that.

 Herbicides are necessary for ensuring the production of food, but their overuse may seriously affect the environment.
 Smart spraying technology is supposed to decrease herbicide drift, which therefore decreases environmental risks.
 According to statistics, the amount of herbicides used by smart sprayers is 70% lower compared to the amount applied by a conventional one.